bdastur/notes/aws/readme.md

 ## OpsWorks:
 * A configuration management service that helps you configure and operate applications using Chef.
 * Can work with any application, and is independent of any architectural patterns.
 * You can define an application's architecture and specification of each component, including package installation, configuration and resources such as storage.
 * Supports both linux and windows servers, including exisitng EC2 instances and servers running in private data center.
+* OpsWorks for puppet enterprise lets you create AWS managed puppet master servers.

 ## AWS Cloudformation: